sakhanej/CUCM-Registration-Video-Testing-vCenter-API/UnifiedCommunication/README.md

 ## Reference Code
 - Refer code **ReferenceCode.py** for quick KT.
 This code imports class and functions from "Cluster_Checks" and "firmwareanalysis".

+## Exception Handling
+- Print statements along with error codes are returned if any issue is faced:
+  - while fetching nodes from cluster
+  - while fetching device list through AXL
+  - while fetching registration report using RISWSDL
+  - while fetching services status using ServicesWSDL

+## Future Possibilities
+- These files can you used as base and following feature sets can be developed.
+  - Fetching Registration Report for all devices\[SIP Trunks/ Media Resources etc]. **reg_data_frame** attributes contains raw     RIS data
+  - Perfmon WSDL can be included to exploit performance API i.e to start and restart the services etc.
+  - SelectCmDeviceExt is not implemented by this code as some issue were faced with duplicate/ wrong status being retunred.
+    But it can implemented after changing few attributes in the main file.